ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/README.md

 ## Overview
 ### Description:
 This repo contains a Q-SYS Plugin for interacting with IFTTT's Maker Webhook Integration.
 The goal is to allow for simple tirggering of third party devices that are already integrated into IFTTT from within the Q-SYS control ecosystem.
-This can be useful for device that may not The controls can be placed on an UCI to allow for users interactions
+This can be useful for devices that may not have a published API or to trigger interesting automations not typical to AV control systems.

---As of V1.0 only --Receive a web request-- trigger is supported.--
+In this initial release.
+V1.0 of this plugin only supports the "Receive a web request" Webhook trigger

-## Screenshots and Videos
+## Screenshots

 Plugin inside of Q-SYS Designer
 ![Plugin](https://github.com/ecarlson88/Q-SYS-IFTTT-Webhook-Plugin/blob/main/Screenshot%202022-10-05%20203225.png)